 An actual yule log is a large log that is traditionally burned in the fireplace on Christmas Day.
 However, most of us think about a yule log cake when we hear the words, “yule log”.
 The latter is a sponge cake (Swiss roll) that’s filled with cream or another creamy filling and decorated to look like a real, or not so real, wooden log.

-Why is this Yule Log Gluten Free?
+Why is this Cake Gluten Free?

-This yule log recipe is gluten free because it’s a light sponge and the cocoa acts like the flour.
+This yule log recipe is gluten free because it’s a light sponge cake and the cocoa acts like the flour.
 I make it because of its texture and flavor, not because I want it to be gluten free, but that’s an added bonus when I have guests who are on gluten free diets.
 To me, this is the perfect Christmas dessert because of its beautiful presentation and festive shape.
 It’s also a light cake, which means it’ll probably even entice those with full bellies after a big Christmas dinner!

 I usually make a few of these each Christmas season, and believe me, once it’s been sliced, it’s only a matter of minutes before it’s gone.
 You don’t have to make meringue mushrooms, but they are the perfect addition to the presentation of the yule log.
 You can use real bits of pine, pinecones or even rosemary, as I’ve used above, to adorn the log.